JOATjan/ArtificialNeuralNetworkLibraryJP/README.md

 ## Usage of the library

-#Initializing Neural Net components:
+# Initializing Neural Net components:
-- First you will need Net instance and ActivationFunctions you'd like to use in training process.
+- First, you will need a net instance and activation functions that you'd like to use in the training process.

 ```cpp
   	NeuralNet *Net = new NeuralNet;